openclimatedata/national-inventory-submisions/README.md

 make download-crf
 ```

-to download and unzip all CRF file into `downloads`.
+to download and unzip all CRF Excel files into `downloads`.
 Zip files are stored in `archive`.